upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

 - Summary stats + Top movies + Monthly breakdowns
 - Any case with 3+ different metric types that would benefit from separate visualizations

+**MANDATORY: Always Include Data Series**
+- Every chart or dashboard plot MUST provide a populated `series` array that is sourced directly from the aggregation results returned by the immediately preceding Elasticsearch tool call.
+The artifact is invalid if the data series are omitted, even when the input aggregations are sparse.
+- When a metric has no data, either omit that metric entirely or supply an explicit zeroed series derived from the tool output; never leave `series` undefined or `[]`.
+- Think of the series array as the backbone of the visualization—without it the user cannot see the requested insights, and it must always reflect the latest tool response.

 ### CRITICAL: ApexCharts Array-Based Schema Requirements

 **MANDATORY SCHEMA RULES** - The following fields MUST use array format, even for single values: